hicksjduk/sudoku-haskell/README.md

 square is represented by 0 and a non-empty one by the number (in the range 1 to 9 inclusive) it contains.

-The `sudoku` function validates the input grid to ensure it is solvable: this is always true unless any row, column or box contains duplicate values.
-If it is not solvable, an error message is issued, otherwise the first solution found is returned.
+The `sudoku` function returns an error message if no solution can be found, otherwise the first solution found is returned.
+For an example of an unsolvable puzzle, try entering `sudoku $ setValueAt (8,8) 3 puzzle` - the only possible solution has 2 in the bottom right-hand corner, so setting that square to any other non-zero value makes the puzzle unsolvable.

 The program uses a straightforward, brute-force algorithm to solve the puzzle.
 For any given grid: